Skip to content

 Preparing Your Workspace

-1. Choose a flat, stable surface for your work
+1. Choose a flat, stable work surface

-3. Gather all your tools and materials beforehand
+3. Gather all your tools and materials

-4. Set up good lighting to see details clearly
+4. Set up good lighting

-5. Have water and a mixing container ready
+5. Have water and a bucket ready

 Crafting Your Design: Tips and Tricks

-1. Sketch your design on paper first
+1. Sketch your idea first on paper

-2. Keep your composition simple and balanced
+2. Keep your design simple and bold

 Finishing Touches: Enhancing Visual Impact with Minimalism